SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Wimtrap/README.md

 ## Citation

-If you use Wimtrap in your research, please cite the following paper:
+If you use Wimtrap in your research, please cite the following paper:<br/>
 "[Exploiting Genomic Features to Improve the Prediction of Transcription Factor-Binding Sites in Plants](https://academic.oup.com/pcp/article/63/10/1457/6633738?login=true)",<br/>
 Plant and Cell Physiology 63, no. 10 (2022): 1457–1473.